Best Studio Monitors of 2024 – Six Suitability Categories For You

 Mixing Environment

 The type of speaker to choose will depend on your mixing environment as well.
 You wouldn't have to worry much if you have a Soundproof Studio.
-But If your room is untreated (as in the case of a bedroom or home studio), it is best to choose smaller monitors and use headphones for checking low-frequency balance.
+But If your room is untreated (as in the case of a bedroom or home studio), the best choice are smaller monitors and use headphones for checking low-frequency balance.
 Untreated rooms tend to bounce sound and have uneven resonances that may affect your perception of frequency levels.
 Larger speakers with higher volume may introduce a phenomenon called "standing waves" in spaces with parallel walls.
 This phenomenon causes the low frequencies to either bloat and gather in one spot or disappear entirely depending on where you stand in the room.
 Having carpeting as absorbers and uneven surfaces like bookshelves close to flat walls as diffusers can help but if you have no plans on fully treating your rooms, stick with speakers with woofers 5" in diameter or lower.

-Best Studio Monitor Selection Methodology
+Best Studio Monitors Selection Methodology

 The first Edition was published in 2016.
-The current edition was published on May 31, 2023.
+The current edition was published on June 12, 2024

 The initial step was to look for the most popular and top-rated sub $1000 active studio monitors available from major USA based retailers.
 And we focused on those that are specifically meant for studio monitoring use from big brands like Presonus, Neumann, IK Multimedia, KRK, Genelec, Yamaha, and more.
 Consumer hi fi speakers were not considered for this guide.
-For this edition, we ended up including 62 of them on our short-list, and collected over 44,600 relevant rating sources that include customer ratings, user and expert reviews, video reviews, forum posts, and more.
+For this edition, we ended up including 65 of them on our short-list, and collected over 34,107 relevant rating sources that include customer ratings, user and expert reviews, video reviews, forum posts, and more.
 The Gearank Algorithm processed this data to provide us with rating scores out of 100 that reflect market sentiment and overall user satisfaction.
 Finally, we divided the list into four price categories, Under $100 budget category, Under $300, Under $500 and Under $1000.
 We've also included detailed descriptions and specifications for each studio monitor, along with highlights of hands on reviews and important community discussions.
 For more information about our methods see How Gearank Works.

 About the Author and Contributors